Medical Officer (MBBS)

 Key Responsibilities

 Emergency Care is also very important.
-We have to be ready to jump into action when there is an emergency.
-This means giving patients the help they need away to keep them safe and stable.
-We have to be able to do things that can save lives.
+A Resident Medical Officer always needs to be ready anytime there can be a situation where you have to jump into action during an emergency.
+This includes giving the patients the help they need to keep them safe and stable.
+You need to be able to do things that can save lives.

-We work with people in the hospital to make sure patients get the best care.
+As a team it is the collaborative effort to make sure patients get the best care.
 This is called Clinical Collaboration.
-We talk to consultants and specialists and the nursing staff to make a plan for how to treat each patient.
+You will communicate with the consultants and specialists and the nursing staff to make a plan on how you are going to treat each and every patient in the hospital.

 We have to keep track of everything that happens with each patient.
 This is called Documentation.
-We use computers to keep health records.
-We have to make sure all the information is correct.
-When patients are getting ready to go we have to write a summary of what happened while they were in the hospital.
+Computers are used to keep health records and so you have to make sure all the information is correct.
+When patients are ready to get discharged you will write a summary of each and every procedure and the line of treatment that was done while they were in the hospital.

 We also help figure out what is wrong with patients.
 This is called Diagnostic Support.
 We look at lab results and pictures from machines that take images of the inside of the body.
 This helps us diagnose what is wrong.
 We can send patients to other departments if they need special care.

-Patient Advocacy is another part of the job.
-We have to teach patients and their families about what's wrong with them and what they can do to get better.
-We tell them about the treatment options and what they need to do to take care of themselves after they leave the hospital.
-Patient Management and Patient Advocacy are very important to make sure patients get the care they need.
+In this job patient advocacy also plays a major role .
+Making the patients and their families understand about what's wrong or what the illness is about and what they can do to get better is necessary.
+We tell them about the line of treatment and other options and what they need to follow in order to take care of themselves after they leave the hospital.

 Skills Required